marcosrego-web/mrdev-widget/README.md

 # Mr.Dev.'s Widget
-Mr.Dev. is your provider of developing tools for Wordpress!
+Mr.Dev. is your provider of developing tools!

 He brings you a widget to display your categories and posts from Wordpress with many customizable layouts and options to choose from.